From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Corack algebras

-Similarly, corack algebra homomorphisms are $k$-algebra homomorphisms that are compatible with $\nabla,\nabla\inv$, and $\eps$ in the obvious ways.
+Similarly, corack algebra homomorphisms are $k$-algebra homomorphisms that are compatible with the structure morphisms $\nabla,\nabla\inv$, and $\eps$ in the obvious ways.
 For example (cf.\ Section \ref{sec:nabla}), if $\phi\colon Q\to R$ is a morphism of affine algebraic racks, then the pullback $\phi^\sharp\colon\O(R)\to\O(Q)$ satisfies

 \begin{rmk} Since the rack operations $\tr,\tr\inv$ are not assumed to be associative in the rack axioms, the corack operations $\nabla$ and $\nabla\inv$ are not assumed to be coassociative.
 (In fact, coassociativity only holds in trivial cases; see Proposition \ref{prop:coass}.)
 In particular, corack algebras are usually not coalgebras; this is why we chose not to denote the corack operations by $\Delta,\Delta\inv$. \end{rmk}